 Tennessee Extension hosts a variety of events throughout the calendar year.
-For a list of upcoming events and programs, please view the calendar at extension.tennessee.edu/news.
+For a list of upcoming events and programs, please view the calendar at calendar.utk.edu/ut extension.

 Extension Publications and Multimedia Catalog

 Tennessee Extension has a catalog that contains more than 1,100 items including publications, books, videos, and other educational materials developed by subject-matter specialist to assist people across Tennessee.
 These resources will provide you with more information as you continue to learn about Tennessee Extension.
 Access to these resources may be found on the Publications and Multimedia Catalog website at extension.tennessee.edu/publications.